bugosiphionah/git-format-laguages/proposal.md

 + Write wrapp up blog

 ### Challenges

-+ I need to dig around the code base to know how the pieces fit together before ai can know how to actually unify the syntax for these commands
++ I need to dig around the code base to know how the pieces fit together before  I can know how to actually unify the syntax for these commands.
+This is what I will be doing for the next period I guess.

-Conclusion
+### Conclusion

 In this document, I give a road map based on what I currently understand about the project in question.
 I stand to be corrected and welcome suggestions.
-You can open a pull request to state any information you think I have missed out or need to know.
+You can open a pull request or issue to state any information you think I have missed out or need to know.